 I’m a PhD candidate in English at Yale University, where I research, teach, and write about early modern literature.

 Other research interests include Shakespearean performance and editing, the history of gender and sexuality, law and literature, book history, and the history of religious dissent and toleration.
 My writing on some of these topics appears in the journals Eighteenth-Century Studies, Milton Studies, and Early Theatre; the edited collection Shakespeare and Consciousness; and the Marginalia Review of Books.
 A current version of my complete CV is provided here.

-I also co-organize the Yale Program in the History of the Book, which puts leading scholars, archivists, and bibliographers into conversation with graduate students through a lecture series, seminar program, and the annual Harvard-Yale Conference in Book History.
+I also co-organize the Yale Program in the History of the Book, which puts leading scholars, archivists, and bibliographers into conversation with graduate students through a lecture series, seminar program, research blog (The Census), and the annual Harvard-Yale Conference in Book History.

 For news about recent and upcoming talks, see my Presentations page.
 You can also follow me on Twitter @andrew_s_brown for other updates (and retweets of Shakespeare puns), or feel free to email me with any questions!